fxnaranjo/filenet/README.md

 ```

 ***
-### Installing Filenet using the Cloud Pak for Automation Operator
+### 7.Installing Filenet using the Cloud Pak for Automation Operator
 1. Download the following github repo
 ```
 #git clone https://github.com/icp4a/cert-kubernetes.git